Francesco Akira: Catch 2/2 (2022–2025)

 In August, Akira participated at the All Star Junior Festival USA, competing in the All-Star Junior Festival USA tournament.
 In the first round, Akira was eliminated by Mike Bailey.
 At Multiverse United 2, Catch 2/2 defeated TMDK (Kosei Fujita and Robbie Eagles).
 In October at Royal Quest III, Akira teamed with United Empire stablemate Great-O-Khan, but both men were defeated by Ren Narita and Shota Umino.
 Later that month, Akira teamed with TJP once again in the annual Super Junior Tag League, where the duo finished joint top of the block with 12 points, thus advancing to the tournament finals.
 In the finals, Catch 2/2 defeated House of Torture, to win their first Super Junior Tag League tournament, thus earning an IWGP Junior Heavyweight Tag Team Championship rematch against Connors and Moloney at Wrestle Kingdom 18.
 Ahead of the match at Wrestle Kingdom, the two teams faced off in NJPW's first ever coffin match, which was won by Bullet Club, after they locked TJP in the coffin.
 TJP remained out of NJPW programming including being absent at the Wrestle Kingdom 18 press conference, leaving Akira by himself.

 On January 4, 2024 at Wrestle Kingdom 18, TJP returned alongside Akira, wearing a monstrous mask with red eyes and using mist, in reference to the Aswang, which are evil creatures in Filipino folklore.
 Ultimately at the event, Akira and TJP defeated Bullet Club's Connors and Moloney, to regain the IWGP Junior Heavyweight Tag Team Championships for a third time, only to lose it back to them a month later.
+On February 11 at The New Beginning in Osaka, United Empire was defeated by Bullet Club War Dogs, in the 10-man steel cage match.
+Akira then entered the Best of the Super Juniors, competing in B-Block but would shortly pull out of the tournament due to injury.